Lab 4: Advanced Scripting

 PREFACE

 Before we begin, there are 3 concepts we want to make sure you understand.
 The lab will help to reinforce all three of these ideas.
+We highly encourage you to read through this section and explore the linked Script References.
+Even if you are already familiar with these concepts, we recommend reviewing the material, as it contains methods that you may find useful!

 1. Find()

-Returns a GameObject with the specified name
+Finds and returns a GameObject with the specified name.

 foo = GameObject.Find(‘Player’);

-foo is assigned as a “pointer” to that GameObject instance
+foo is assigned as a “pointer” to that GameObject instance (highlighted in blue).

 • More commonly used is GameObject.FindWithTag(), to avoid having to change your code if you decide to rename a GameObject in the Inspector.